 - an understanding of key theories and models of management and leadership from a clinician’s perspective;

 - an appreciation of factors influencing management and leadership in healthcare organisations, with a particular focus on decision-making in challenging scenarios.

 Built around four main lectures, the course will feature formal lectures, exercises, problem-solving and group discussion.

-The second part will focus on management and leadership within healthcare organisations, including examination of individual and social factors that impact organisational change, group decision-making, innovation and leadership.
+This will be followed by a discussion of cost-effectiveness analyses, investment decisions and reimbursement of medicines.
+We will then focus on management and leadership within healthcare organisations, including an examination of individual and social factors that impact organisational change, group decision-making, innovation and leadership.

 Healthcare professionals interested in expanding their understanding of the multiple factors impacting leadership and management in healthcare organisations.